govhack-science/govhack-science.github.io/README.md

 python python/frontmatter-to-json.py
 ```

-> Tip: If `importError: No module named yaml`, try (this SO)[http://stackoverflow.com/questions/1909025/import-error-with-virtualenv].
+> Tip: If `importError: No module named yaml`, try [this SO](http://stackoverflow.com/questions/1909025/import-error-with-virtualenv).
 Otherwise the `virtualenv --system-site-packages venv` command should have imported the usual suspects like pyyaml.